sgmurphy/wordpress-plugins/custom-facebook-feed/README.txt

 9. It's super easy to display your Facebook feed in any page or post

 == Changelog ==
+= 4.2.3 =
+* Important: Meta (Facebook) is ending support for group feeds.
+[See our related FAQ](https://smashballoon.com/doc/facebook-api-changes-affecting-groups-april-2024/?facebook&utm_campaign=facebook-free-readme&utm_source=changelog&utm_medium=groupdeprecation) for more information.
+Existing feeds with a Facebook group source will stop updating as of April 2024.
+* Tweak: Added a notice to the plugin settings page to inform users of the upcoming Facebook API changes affecting group feeds.

 = 4.2.2 =
 * Tweak: Plugin hardening.